fraser-lab/MET_kinase_Inhibitor_DMS/Data/README.md

-This folder contains all the primary fitness analysis and figures/ figure pannels
+This folder contains all the primary fitness analysis code and figures plots